thanuj10/Nokia-Debloater/README.md

 - [ ] Add options to debloat google apps
 - [ ] Add options to debloat specific apps
 - [ ] Add options for rebooting to bootloader and recovery mode
-- [x] Add option to turn of Duraspeed on Mediatek chipset based devices
+- [x] Add option to turn off Duraspeed on Mediatek chipset based devices
+- [x] Port script to Linux (thanks to @Sid127)
+- [ ] Combine Linux scripts into one script
-- [ ] Port script over to Linux and probably Mac OS
+- [ ] Port script to MacOS

 ## Screenshots